Atomistic Machine Learning with Irreducible Cartesian Natural Tensors: Methods

-For structural tensors, natural tensors of different ranks $l$ are generated for each atom according to \eref{eq:atomic:natural:tensor}, which are aggregated across all atoms by taking the average or sum, depending on the nature of the physical tensor.
-For extensive quantities (e.g., the dipole moment $\bm u$ and polarizability $\bm\alpha$), the tensors are summed:
+For structural tensors, natural tensors of different ranks $l$ are first generated for each atom according to \eref{eq:atomic:natural:tensor}.
+They are then aggregated across all atoms by taking the average or sum, depending on whether the target physical tensor is intensive or extensive.
+Then relevant natural tensors are selected to reconstruct the physical tensor.